gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Description

-Closed by state examiner and placed in receivership; later liquidated with partial dividends.
+Closed by state examiner and placed in receivership; later liquidated with dividends paid by receivers.

 1.August 29, 1913Suspension